simontorres/goodman_user_manual/user_manual/_requirements_software.rst

     https://github.com/soar-telescope/goodman/releases/latest

-Before carry on, make sure that your Virtual Environment is active if this is the case.
+Before continuing, make sure that your Virtual Environment is active if this is the case.
 There are several ways of doing this but normally the command below should work: